spatie/laravel-data/README.md

 AlbumData::create(Album::first())->include('songs.{name, artist}');
 ```

-If you want to include all the properties of a resource you can do the following:
+If you want to include all the properties of a data object you can do the following:

 ```php
 AlbumData::create(Album::first())->include('songs.*');